honggangwang1979/FDS_GPU_PUBLISH/README.md

      3. In this beta version of our GPU-based FDS, only the default physical models are GPU-accelerated, which means different FDS cases may come with different performance improvement.
 Please reach out to me in my LinkedIn page: https://www.linkedin.com/in/honggang-wang-38500285/ for general questions, or my email at honggangwang1979@gmail.com

      4. Till now, we have been able to run the GPU-based FDS in RTX3060, RTX4000, RTX5000, RTX4090, A4000, A5000.
 It should be able to work in any NVIDIA GPUs with computer compacity >=60.
+     5. In this updated version, MPS is used by default, which means once installed by using the shell we provide, the MPS is on.
+You can run "ps -ef | grep nvidia-cuda-mps" to make sure if MPS is on.
+It yes, you should be able to see something like this:

+  	$> ps -ef | grep nvidia-cuda-mps
+	root        1705       1  0 21:00 ?
+00:00:00 nvidia-cuda-mps-control -d
+	root        1746    1705  0 21:03 ?
+00:00:00 nvidia-cuda-mps-server
+	root        1822    1562  0 21:18 pts/3    00:00:00 grep --color=auto nvidia-cuda-mps

 # Summary: about 2 rules (in the ideal cases) of GPU-FDS performance
    1. GPU-FDS speed-up factors (compared with CPU-FDS) generally  increase with the growing of the cells per mesh
    2. GPU-FDS speed-up factors tend to be close as long as the number of cells per mesh is same, thefore to a large extent independent of the number of meshes (and the number of MPI processes).
 This rule indicates that GPU-FDS may always be faster than the CFD-FDS as long as the number of cells per mesh is larger than the critical number which is approcimatly 64x64x64, no matter how many meshes are being used in a FDS case.
+However, when multi processes are sharing GPU resource, the speed-up factors may be lower.
+The use of MPS in this version has improved the performance of sharing GPU resource by 10~30% compared to without using MPS.